s15n/par-lang/README.md

 }
 ```

-These two operations often come right after receiving a signal, so this shortcut can be handy.
-If it looks
+Some combination of these two operations often come right after receiving a signal, so this shortcut can be handy.
-somewhat like pattern matching from other languages, that's because it does, and is used in similar situations.
+If it looks somewhat like pattern matching from other languages, that's because it does, and is used in
+similar situations.
 However, it's not full pattern matching, the patterns can't nest.
 For now, at least.

 ### Implementing functions